jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 green: make it pass
 ^^^^^^^^^^^^^^^^^^^

-* I will add KeyError_ to the list of exceptions encountered
+* I add KeyError_ to the list of exceptions encountered

   .. code-block:: python